jhueppauff/VisitorRegistration/README.md

 3) Open and use the Publish Feature in Visual Studio and deploy it to your Webserver
 4) Update WCF Endpoint Address in VisitorRegistration.Web\Web.config
 5) Update SQL Connection String in VisitorRegistration.Web\Web.config

+# Disclaimer
+This App was only built for a PoC, and is not production ready.